TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/StyleGuide.rst

    Navigate to the new page tree called :guilabel:`styleguide TCA demo`, using the :guilabel:`List` module.
-Choose a page, for example :guilabel:`elements basic` and open the english record.
+Choose a page, for example :guilabel:`elements basic`, and open the English record.
 The records in the other languages can be used to see examples of localization and relation between language.